 Deep Learning in Characteristics-Sorted Factor Models

-To study the characteristics-sorted factor model in asset pricing, we develop a bottom-up approach with state-of-the-art deep learning optimization.
-With an economic objective to minimize pricing errors, we train a non-reduced-form neural network using firm characteristics [inputs], and generate factors [intermediate features], to fit security returns [outputs].
-Sorting securities on firm characteristics provides a nonlinear activation to create long-short portfolio weights, as a hidden layer, from lag characteristics to realized returns.
-Our model offers an alternative perspective for dimension reduction on firm characteristics [inputs], rather than factors [intermediate features], and allows for both nonlinearity and interactions on inputs.
-Our empirical findings are twofold.
-We find robust statistical and economic evidence in evaluating various portfolios and individual stock returns.
-Finally, we show highly significant results in factor investing, improvement in dissecting anomalies, as well as the volatility exposures in deep characteristics.
+To study the characteristics-sorted factor model in empirical asset pricing, we design a non-reduced-form feedforward neural network with the non-arbitrage objective to minimize pricing errors.
+Our model starts from firm characteristics [inputs], generates risk factors [intermediate features], and fits the cross-sectional returns [outputs].
+A nonlinear activation in deep learning approximates the traditional security sorting on characteristics to create long-short portfolio weights, like a hidden layer, from lag characteristics to realized returns.
+Our model offers an alternative approach for dimension reduction in empirical asset pricing on characteristics [inputs], rather than factors [intermediate features], and allows for both nonlinearity and interactions directly through [inputs].
+Our empirical findings are threefold.
+First, we find substantial and robust asset pricing improvements of multiple performance measures, such as Cross-Sectional R^2, in both in-sample and out-of-sample analysis.
+Second, the deep learning augmented models produce all positive improvements regarding return prediction over the benchmark factor models.
+Finally, we show significant increases in factor investing, nonlinear relationships in deep characteristics, and their importance on raw characteristics.

-Keywords: Alpha, Characteristics-Sorted Factor Models, Cross-Sectional Return, Deep Learning, Firm Characteristics, Machine Learning, Pricing Errors
+Keywords: Alpha, Characteristics-Sorted Factor Models, Cross-Sectional Returns, Deep Learning, Firm Characteristics, Non-Arbitrage, Pricing Errors.

 JEL Classification: C1, G1